 Another great reason to start with an adaptive organization is to gain the skills and experience to safely load chairlifts.
 Wally reports that some of the worst injuries he's seen among adaptive folks were actually caused by chairlifts.
 The type of chairlift, its speed and the orientation of where it scoops up passengers will all contribute to the level of ease with which adaptive users can load/unload.
 The experience and attention span of the lifties can also make a HUGE difference.

-Adaptive users can always confer with a liftie before loading to request stops, slowdowns or to ask for information about what the top terminal unloading situation might entail.
+Adaptive users can always confer with a liftie before loading to request stops and slowdowns or to ask for information about what the top terminal unloading situation might entail.
 Detachable quads that complete a half turn before depositing passengers to unload can present some issues as there isn't as much time to clear the ramp before the chair makes its turn to head back down the mountain.
 Be aware and attempt to grab the attention of the liftie in the top shack before the moment to unload arises.

 Some modern lifts that utilize a moving conveyor belt can be difficult for adaptive skiers because the surface is quite slippery.
 An added challenge is the mechanized gates that release users in timed intervals onto the moving conveyor.
 Outriggers can be tough to manage with the swinging gates and can be slippery on the moving conveyor.
 It can be helpful to speak to a liftie beforehand if a slowdown, stop or assistance would be hlepful.
 Additional challenges can arise if the waiting area is sloped, uneven or in bad condition due to warming, weather, too much snow or too little snow.